rotshira/Autonomous_robotics_FinalProject/README.md

       Install it in your phone and give it location permission, set your network ip and your desired port and start to send data.
       <img width="200" height ="400" alt = "image" src = "https://github.com/user-attachments/assets/6a552ce4-5f0e-4b47-b5c4-5bb0babfd126">

+## Tests
+### spoofing_test.py
+This test script is designed to simulate the sending of GNSS (Global Navigation Satellite System) data to a server over a TCP connection.
+Here’s a summary of what the script does:

+1. Connection Setup:

+  * It defines the server's IP address (10.0.0.2) and port (5001).
+  * It attempts to establish a TCP connection to the server.

+2. Data Transmission:

+  * The `send_gnss_data` function creates a GNSS data payload that includes latitude, longitude, altitude, and information about three satellites (such as satellite ID, constellation type, signal-to-noise ratio, Doppler, and pseudorange rate).
+  * It sends this GNSS data to the server in JSON format.
+  * It prints a confirmation message or an error if the transmission fails.

+3. Main Execution:

+  * Upon establishing a connection, it sends a series of GNSS data points every second:
+      * First, it sends 10 data points with specific coordinates (representing a real location).
+      * Then, it sends another 10 data points with spoofed coordinates (representing New York City).
+ * If the connection to the server fails, it prints an appropriate error message.
+ *
+The purpose of this test is to verify that the server can receive and process GNSS data correctly, including handling both real and spoofed data points.

 ## Example GNSS Data Format